 An objective selection, based on the number of miles sailed

-A selection may be made between the qualified IMOCA/skipper pairs.
+If the qualified skippers are more than 40, a selection may be made between them.
 It consists of counting the number of nautical miles sailed by the skippers single-handed, double-handed and crewed since the Transat Jacques Vabre 2021.
 The number of miles counted is adapted to the configuration of the race:

 Single-handed, one mile sailed = one mile counted

 Double-handed, one mile sailed = 0.5 mile counted